 - Experience with a wide variety of techniques, including many considered to be cutting edge

-The Medical Physics Residency offered by Mayo School of Health Sciences in Arizona is not yet accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP), but is in the application process.
+The Medical Physics Residency offered by Mayo School of Health Sciences in Arizona is accredited by the Commission on Accreditation of Medical Physics Educational Programs (CAMPEP).

-Medical physics residents will spend most of their time in the Department of Radiation Oncology, which is located in the Mayo Clinic Specialty Building on the Phoenix campus.
-Construction is under way on a state-of-the-art proton beam therapy facility next to Mayo Clinic Specialty Building.
+Medical physics residents spend most of their time in the Department of Radiation Oncology, which is located in the Mayo Clinic Specialty Building on the Phoenix campus.
+Construction is underway on a state-of-the-art proton beam therapy facility next to Mayo Clinic Specialty Building.

 Graduation and certification

-For the majority of your residency, your learning schedule will include days of eight hours or longer, five days a week.
-Occasional weekend work will be needed and compensated accordingly.
+For the majority of your residency, your learning schedule includes days of eight hours or longer, five days a week.
+Occasional weekend work occurs as needed.

 Each year, Mayo School of Health Sciences admits up to two residents into the Medical Physics Residency.
-This ensures you will receive close one-on-one instruction and a comprehensive educational experience.
-The staff-to-resident ratio will always be at least 2-to-1 and is routinely 4-to-1.
+This ensures you receive close one-on-one instruction and a comprehensive educational experience.
+The staff-to-resident ratio is always at least 2-to-1 and is routinely 4-to-1.